brplatinum/scissors-paper-rock/README.md

-A game of Scissors, Paper, Rock played in the console.
+# Scissors, Paper, Rock

-Learning outcomes:
+A game of Scissors, Paper, Rock.
+Begin by pressing either Scissors, Paper or Rock.

-- How to get user inputs in JS
+## What I Learned
-- How  to use functions in JS
+* How to get user inputs in JS.
-- Variable scope in JS
+* How  to use functions in JS.

-Thank you to The Odin Project.
+* Variable scope in JS.